Skelmis/idox/README.md

 python -m idox url "https://domain.com/images/{INJECT}/download" 100
 ```

+#### Non-incrementing numeric ID enumeration

+Imagine a site uses a predictable schema, but it's not `1`, `2`, `3`, etc. This package allows you to instead replace the numeric sequencer with a file of id's to use.

+### Example output

 This would create an `output` directory which stores all the responses from your target site by response content type.

 The following image contains an example output structure: